 After the examination of the degree candidate, the chair will ask each of the members of the examining committee whether the candidate has passed unconditionally, passed upon rectifying deficiencies, or failed.

-Unconditional Pass.
+Pass.
 If all committee members agree that the student has passed unconditionally, there is consensus to pass the examination.
-The committee members will sign the title sheet and the student shall be recommended for award of the degree.
+The committee chair will sign the ballot, submit the ballot to the Graduate School, and the student shall be recommended for award of the degree.